Nobody likes lazy social media profiles – let’s refine a few things

 Make sure you use a DPI of no less than 72.

-Tip: Create your LinkedIn one, then crop (evenly) for Facebook and Twitter – too easy!
+Tip: Create your YouTube one and then crop (evenly) for LinkedIn, Facebook and Twitter – too easy!

 Your cover image